beet/alfred_noteplan_actions/README.md

 ```

 I usually add a short note beneath the link, and add some relevant tags to make the note easier to retrieve later.

+## Insert hashtag

+Keywork: `hashtag`

+Autocomplete of hashtags would be super useful, but seeing as it's missing, you can quickly insert any of your existing hashtags using fuzzy search of all hashtags used in all text notes with this handy workflow.

+Currently only allows one hashtag to be inserted at a time.

+_(Actually just inserts it into whatever program you happen to be using via the clipboard)_